 Where is Istanbul?

-Istanbul is located in northwestern Turkey and straddles the Bosphorus Strait, which provides the only passage from the Black Sea to the Mediterranean via the Sea of Marmara.
-It is Turkey’s largest city, with around 15 million people.
-Previously known as Constantinople, Istanbul straddles Europe and Asia, something which has become a common metaphor for describing both its history and culture.
+Istanbul is located in northwestern Turkey and straddles the Bosphorus Strait, which provides the only passage from the Black Sea to the Mediterranean, via the Sea of Marmara.
+It is Turkey’s most-populated city, with around 15 million people.
+Istanbul, formerly Constantinople, is known for its ideal geographic position between Europe and Asia, which has become a common metaphor for describing both its history and culture.

 What are the best things to do in Istanbul?

 A historic capital of great empires and civilizations, Istanbul is rich in arts, history, culture and cuisine.
 The best things to do in Istanbul can be as glamorous as chartering a Bosphorus boat cruise to visiting the city’s most iconic sites – such as the Hagia Sophia, Topkapı Palace and Galata Tower.
 We suggest starting each morning with a long Turkish breakfast before setting off to sightsee.
 Stroll through the Spice Bazaar and its surrounding chaotic streets, cross Galata Bridge into Karaköy for baklava and a fish wrap, scour shops for Turkish towels and ceramics as you climb Galip Dede St to arrive at Istikal Ave and Taksim Square.
 The city’s dining scene has much to offer, and we’ve chronicled much of it here.
 Istanbul makes a great base for trips to the Princes’ Islands as well as a launch point for other wonders like Cappadocia and Ephesus.

 When is the best time of year to visit Istanbul?

 The best times to visit Istanbul are from March-May and between September-November.
 That’s when crowds at the city’s attractions are manageable, room rates are average and daytime temperatures generally sit in the high 60s and 70s F.

 What is the weather like in Istanbul?